 We are dependent on the effectiveness of the information and cybersecurity policies, procedures and capabilities we maintain to protect our systems and data.
-An externally caused information security incident, such as a cyberattack, a phishing scam, virus, or denial-of-service attack, could materially interrupt business operations or cause disclosure or modification of sensitive or confidential client or competitive information.
-In addition, our third-party vendors could be subject to a successful cyberattack or other information security event, and we cannot ensure that such third parties have all appropriate controls in place to protect the confidentiality of information in the custody of those vendors.
+An externally caused information security incident, such as a cyberattack, a phishing scam, virus, ransomware attack or denial-of-service attack, could materially interrupt business operations or cause disclosure or modification of sensitive or confidential client or competitive information.
+In addition, our third-party vendors and other intermediaries with which we conduct business and transmit data could be subject to a successful cyberattack or other information security event, and we cannot ensure that such third parties have all appropriate controls in place to protect the confidentiality of information in the custody of those third parties.

+There have been increasing numbers of publicized cybersecurity incidents in recent years impacting other financial services firms as well as firms in other industries.
+Our use of third-party vendors and cloud technologies could heighten this risk.
 Should our technology operations be compromised, we may have to make significant investments to upgrade, repair or replace our technology infrastructure and may not be able to make such investments on a timely basis.
 Although we maintain insurance coverage that we believe is reasonable, prudent and adequate for the purpose of our business, it may be insufficient to protect us against all losses and costs stemming from breaches of security, cyberattacks and other types of unlawful activity, or any resulting disruptions from such events.

-We could be subject to losses if we fail to properly safeguard sensitive and confidential information.
+We could be subject to losses if we fail to properly safeguard and maintain sensitive and confidential information.

-As part of our normal operations, we maintain and transmit confidential information about our clients, as well as, proprietary information relating to our business operations.
-We maintain a system of internal controls designed to provide reasonable assurance that fraudulent activity, including misappropriation of assets, fraudulent financial reporting, and unauthorized access to sensitive or confidential data is either prevented or detected in a timely manner.
+As part of our normal operations, we maintain and transmit confidential information about our clients, associates and other parties, as well as, proprietary information relating to our business operations.
+We maintain a system of internal controls designed to provide reasonable assurance that fraudulent activity, including misappropriation of assets, fraudulent financial reporting, and unauthorized access to sensitive or confidential data, is either prevented or detected in a timely manner.
 We also leverage cloud-based solutions for the transmission and storage of this information.
 Our systems, or those of third-party service providers we may use to maintain and transmit such information, could be victimized by unauthorized users or corrupted by computer viruses or other malicious software code.
 Additionally, authorized persons could inadvertently or intentionally release confidential or proprietary information.
 Such disclosure could, among other things:

-- · seriously damage our reputation, - · allow competitors access to our proprietary business information, - subject us to liability for a failure to safeguard client data. - · result in the termination of contracts by our existing customers, - · subject us to regulatory action, and - · require significant capital and operating expenditures to investigate and remediate the breach.
+- · seriously damage our reputation, - · allow competitors access to our proprietary business information, - subject us to liability for a failure to safeguard personal or confidential data, - result in the termination of contracts by our existing customers, - subject us to regulatory action, and - require significant capital and operating expenditures to investigate and remediate the breach.

-Furthermore, if any person, including any of our employees, negligently disregards or intentionally breaches our established controls with respect to client data, or otherwise mismanages or misappropriates that data, we could be subject to significant monetary damages, regulatory enforcement actions, fines and/or criminal prosecution in one or more jurisdictions.
+Furthermore, if any person, including any of our employees, negligently disregards or intentionally breaches our established controls with respect to personal or confidential data, or otherwise mismanages or misappropriates that data, we could be subject to significant monetary damages, regulatory enforcement actions, fines and/or criminal prosecution in one or more jurisdictions.